-- Surface and subsurface removal of MEC to a Depth of Detection using DGM Detection Methods. - Educational pamphlets, including development and distribution. - Warning signs, including development and installation.
+- Surface and subsurface removal of MEC to a Depth of Detection using DGM Detection Methods. - Educational pamphlets, including development and distribution.

-The primary component of Alternative 4 is surface and subsurface removal of MEC from MRS-04 to a Depth of Detection (Table 2.4).
-Based on land use, the estimated maximum depth of intrusive activities to potentially occur within the DoD MRS-04 is 15 ft bgs, with maintenance and utility workers potentially conducting trenching activities for underground utilities.
-The minimum depth of removal as required to meet the RAO may be to the depth of 40 inches bgs; however, this depth will be munitions specific.
-An evaluation of the depth of detection specific to each munition present in the MRS was completed in the FS and summarized in the PP. The depth of a majority of items located within the MRS during the RI field activities was 24 inches bgs; however, previous historical investigations have recovered items as deep as 40 inches bgs.
+The primary component of Alternative 4 is surface and subsurface clearance of MEC from MRS-08 to a Depth of Detection.
+Based on land use, the estimated maximum depth of intrusive activities to potentially occur within the DoD MRS-08 is 15 ft bgs, with maintenance and utility workers potentially conducting trenching activities for underground utilities.
+The minimum depth of removal as required to meet the RAO may be to the depth of 40 inches bgs; however, this depth will be munitions-specific.
+An evaluation of the depth of detection specific to each munition present in the MRS was completed in the FS and summarized in the PP. The depth of a majority of items located within the MRS during the RI field activities was 24 inches bgs; however previous historical investigations have recovered items as deep as 40 inches bgs.
 Therefore, surface clearance and subsurface removal of MEC would result in a reduction in accessible, potentially explosive hazards.

-Field tasks associated with Alternative 4 would include vegetation clearance, surface clearance, DGM surveys, intrusive investigation, and removal of anomalies potentially representing subsurface MEC to a depth of detection using DGM methods, as well as disposal of any hazards (i.e., MEC, UXO, DMM) or MPPEH, or MD recovered in the search for hazards.
+Field tasks associated with Alternative 4 would include vegetation clearance, surface clearance, DGM surveys, intrusive investigation, and removal of anomalies potentially representing subsurface MEC to a depth of detection using DGM methods, as well as disposal of any hazards (i.e., MEC, UXO, DMM) or MPPEH or MD recovered in the search for MEC hazards.
 DGM technology has been proven effective at detecting metallic subsurface anomalies; however, these detections do not differentiate between munitions items and harmless metallic debris.
 DGM methods are technically feasible but extremely difficult in most locations.
-MEC items encountered during the removal would be BIP.
+MEC items encountered during the removal would be Blow-In-Place (BIP).
 Post-BIP sampling of soil for explosives residue would be conducted following detonation of MEC items.

 This alternative also includes LUCs because physical obstructions (i.e., buildings, roads, dense vegetation, etc.) may prevent removal of MEC hazards in certain areas.
 The LUCs will make educational pamphlets available to site workers, school children, visitors/recreational users, and other personnel who are known to access the site.
-The pamphlet would inform the public of potential explosive hazards and safety precautions to be taken to avoid contact with potential remaining MEC.
-Additionally, warning signs would be installed with the intent of limiting exposure to potential remaining MEC by informing site users about the potential hazards at the site.
+The pamphlet would inform people of potential explosive hazards and safety precautions to be taken to avoid contact with potential remaining MEC.